 Your needs will also vary based on hair type.
 Typically, straighter hair will need less water, while curly hair will need more.

-How to hydrate and moisturize your hair
+How to hydrate your hair

 If your hair is feeling dessert dry or prone to breakage, you’ll want a two-pronged approach to make sure it gets—and keeps—enough water.
 Here’s a checklist for covering your hair hydration and moisturization needs!